mtorpey/journey/final.md

 These cities are part of the African Union, which acts as one non-aligned country covering the whole continent.
 Mark it now by writing the letters "AU" in a black circle and adding a yellow sticker.

 Stick the following label to the Rules Sheet:
-> At the beginning of the game, when each player is dealt 3 yellow destination cards, deal one African destination card as well, to make a draft of 4 cards in total.
+> At the beginning of the game, when each player is dealt 3 yellow destination cards, deal one African destination card each as well, to make a draft of 4 cards in total.

 Shuffle the enclosed cards into the appropriate decks, without looking at them.

 ### Cards to include ###
 - (A) **Bedouin**: You may travel from an African city to any other African city for a movement cost of 1.

-- (E) **African Infrastructure**: Each player adds one road or sea route connecting two African cities
+- (E) **African Infrastructure**: Each player adds one road or sea route connecting two African cities.
 - (E) **African City**: Create a new African city connected to another African city via a road or sea route.
 Make a destination card to go with it.

-_(Include at least 6 blank destination cards)_
+_(Include at least 8 blank destination cards)_